martinvonz/jj/docs/FAQ.md

 to the old state, and `jj restore --from X` to restore the new working-copy commit to the new state.

+### How do I resume working on an existing change?

+There are two ways to resume working on an earlier change: `jj new` then `jj squash`, and `jj edit`.
+The first is generally recommended, but `jj edit` can be useful.
+When you use `jj edit`, the revision is directly amended with your new changes, making it difficult to tell what exactly you change.
+You should avoid using `jj edit` when the revision has a conflict, as you may accidentally break the plain-text annotations on your state without realising.

+To start, use `jj new <rev>` to create a change based on that earlier revision.
+Make your edits, then use `jj squash` to update the earlier revision with those edits.
+For when you would use git stashing, use `jj edit <rev>` for expected behaviour.
+Other workflows may prefer `jj edit` as well.

 ### How do I deal with divergent changes ('??' after the [change ID])?

 A [divergent change][glossary_divergent_change] represents a change that has two